ricketytoc/tp/docs/UserGuide.md

 Imports an EmployeeManager data file into the application.

+* The data file must be of '.json' file type.
 * The file path must be valid, and the application must have permission to read from the file.
 * No changes will be made if the data file is invalid or not found.